 Technical requirements for ResNet connection are listed in Department of Residence publications and at the ResNet website.

 The concern for the safety and security of our residents is shared by all segments of the university.
-Residence halls are locked each night at 9 p.m.
-Residents gain access with their outside door keys.
-Guests in the halls after that time should be escorted by a hall resident.
+Residence halls are locked 24/7 and residents gain access to their respective building through electronic access using their UNI ID card.
 The university also has a full-time professional police department.

 As soon as you are notified that you have been admitted to UNI and paid the $320 admissions acceptance fee, we urge you to contract online for housing.
 Contract early.
 The sooner you submit a contract, the more likely you will be to get the preferences you indicate.